 It felt like we had been in this cell for days even though it had been only a few hours.
 We were all stressed and angry and tearful at times.
 We kept trying to reassure each other that our loved ones and friends weren’t dead.
 My head was full of possible scenarios of why we were captured.
 I kept trying to think positive thoughts but my mind kept wondering back to the awful possibility that our friends weren’t as lucky as we were.
-I was afraid that they were dead back at the campsite.
-Then, suddenly I pictured Aleece in that cabin all alone with no one there to help her.
+That they were dead back at the campsite.
+Then, suddenly I pictured Aleece in that cabin all alone.
+No one there to help her.
 I sat down and cried.

 He wasn’t at all what I thought our captor would look like.
 I was expecting someone, big and ugly, with a nasty black smile.
 He wasn’t like that at all.
 He walked into the room nicely dressed, confident and handsome.
 He was holding a tray of food.
 The first thing he said was “Good morning ladies.
 My name is Mathias.
 Welcome to Alexandria City.
 Sorry about the accommodations.”

 Mathias looked at me with those big brown eyes and that shiny white smile.
-“Oh right …I’m selling her to the Shakers.
+“Oh right, …I’m selling her to the Shakers.
 Don’t worry she is going to a wonderful tribe.
-They don’t believe in sex and they can’t have children of their own.
-So they buy orphans.”
+They don’t believe in sex.
+Can’t have children of their own.
+So, they buy orphans.”

 I tried to reach thru the bars to ring his neck but my arms were too short.
 “She is not an orphan.
 She belongs to me.”

 “Not any more.
 I’m getting a good price for her.”
 He assured me that Aleece would lead a wonderful life, have plenty of food, schooling and an excellent religious upbringing.

 And then………and he said this with a smile, that we were being sold to a tribe that needed women.
 He said I would have plenty of opportunity to have more children.